T. Jane Zelikova: Activism and other ventures

-Zelikova spent a year and a half working on policy in Washington, DC while she was an American Association for the Advancement of Science Fellow.
+Zelikova spent a year and a half working on policy in Washington, D.C., while she was an American Association for the Advancement of Science Fellow.
 She was working there when the Paris agreement was signed, however she left shortly into the Trump administration after becoming frustrated with the administrations stance on climate.
 Zelikova is also a co-founder of LUCA Media Collective, a non-profit media company that focuses on "supporting stories".
 Additionally, Zelikova developed a special course in Costa Rica on science communication that teaches students how to effectively communicate their research with policymakers and people in power.